-When people post online or e-mail me about what could be a bug in OpenSees, I’ll ask for a minimal working example (MWE), i.e., a simple script the demonstrates the problem.
+When people post online or e-mail me about what could be a bug in OpenSees, I’ll ask for a minimal working example (MWE), i.e., a simple script that demonstrates the problem.
 I don’t want to deal with elaborate scripts–yours or mine.

 So, what does an MWE look like for OpenSees?
 Here’s a non-exhaustive list of OpenSees MWE characteristics: